Politics, Personal Conduct, and the Vegan Police: the Vegan Outreach Perspective

 by Matt Ball, cofounder, Vegan Outreach

-Having been prompted to do some broader thinking about the status of animal advocacy in the past year – including contrasting the AR2012 conference in Washington D.C. with past AR conferences – I [currently] have a somewhat different perspective on [these] issues, compared to my concerns when we were starting Vegan Outreach in the 1990s.
+Having been prompted to do some broader thinking about the status of animal advocacy in the past year – including contrasting a recent AR conference in Washington D.C. with past AR conferences – I [currently] have a somewhat different perspective on [these] issues, compared to my concerns when we were starting Vegan Outreach in the 1990s.